MicrosoftDocs/fabric-docs/docs/data-factory/slowly-changing-dimension-type-two.md

     * Explicit Joins between tables
 * Custom logic using dynamic record matching with [Table.SelectRows](https://learn.microsoft.com/powerquery-m/table-selectrows)

-This tutorial demonstrates a hashing technique to use a single value that could be created within both tables for a JOIN, also known as [Merge operation](https://learn.microsoft.com/power-query/merge-queries-overview), to compare the records from the two tables.
+The tutorial demonstrates a hashing technique to use a single value that could be created within both tables for a JOIN, also known as [Merge operation](https://learn.microsoft.com/power-query/merge-queries-overview), to compare the records from the two tables.

 Once you've loaded the Source table into a Dataflow Gen2, you can select the Add column tab from the ribbon and use the Add Custom column option.
 In the Custom column dialog you can create a new column with the name Hash with the Text data type and using the formula below: